Recently, the Shankle family embarked on a journey to learn the art of hide tanning from primitive tanning expert Mary Elizabeth at our homestead.

 But there is much more to it!

-After scraping the hide on a fleshing pole, oiling and stretching the hide was the next step.
 This whole tanning process has truly been a team effort.
-Everyone taking turns scraping the hide, and then coming together to oil and stretch it.
+First everyone taking turns scraping the hide, and then coming together to oil and stretch it.
 Not only does this method result in a beautifully tanned hide, but this ancient process also fosters a sense of camaraderie and collaboration among the group.
-We regularly found ourselves laughing, telling stories and asking questions.
-Mary Elizabeth taught us so much through lessons, stories and showmanship.
-Always staying a few steps ahead of us and keeping things moving.
+We regularly found ourselves laughing, telling stories and asking question.
+Mary Elizabeth taught us so much that way.
+Her story telling and skill was entertaining and educational.
+The whole time staying a few steps ahead of us and keeping things moving.
 I imagine that is very similar to how it would have been done by primitive cultures.
 Experts and novices working together.

 Do you have to scrape the hair and top skin layers off the hide to tan it?

 To make buckskin, yes.
 Different methods require more or less scraping.
-Basically spending less time scraping means more time trying to "push oil" through the hide.
+Basically, spending less time scraping means more time trying to "push oil" through the hide.

 Are there other options for tanning solutions?